Heat Pump Rebates for Your Home

 Sheet Metal Permits and Inspections

 Sheet metal permits and inspections are required whenever duct work beyond minor repairs are part of an ASHP installation, such as installing new ducts or re-routing existing ducts.
-The process for getting permits and inspections follows the same process as electrical inspections, outlined above, except that homeowners may call the Building Dept. to schedule sheet metal inspections at (978) 318-3280.
+The process for getting permits follows the same process outlined above.
+The sheet metal contractor or the homeowner may call the Building Dept. to schedule sheet metal inspections at (978) 318-3280.

 -